siddhant-kumar-ucsd/cse15l-lab-reports/lab-report-5-week-10.md

 <br/>
 <br/>

-The issue here is that there are nested parenthesis within the code, which renders the link invalid.
+The issue here is that there are nested parenthesis within the markdown, which renders the link invalid.

 One way to fix this issue is to have a `parenthesisTracker` stack, and we can push and pop according to whether we encounter a `)` or `(`.
 If the tracker already has a parenthesis in it, then the link is invalid because that implies that we have a nested structure.